List of Indo-Scythian dynasties and rulers

-The Indo-Scythians or Indo-Sakas were the branch of Saka empire in South Asia.
-Indo-Scythians were a group of nomadic Iranian peoples of Scythian origin who migrated from Central Asia southward into the northwestern Indian subcontinent.
+The Indo-Scythians or Indo-Sakas were a branch of Saka in South Asia, a group of nomadic Iranian origin who migrated from Central Asia southward into the northwestern Indian subcontinent.
 They started expansion in South Asia from 200 to 100 BCE and established rule between 100 and 80 BCE, their rule in Indian subcontinent was lasted until 415s CE.